 Unlike direct loans, USDA loans are insured by USDA-approved lenders, including credit unions and banks.
 Additionally, this lending program promises creditors 90% coverage of any loan provided under its regulations if the borrower defaults on a loan.
 This enables financiers to offer borrowers low-interest loans with no down payment and exceptional credit ratings.

 To acquire this type of mortgage, you need to communicate with a USDA-approved lender.
-Although many lenders provide USDA fundings, it’s best to work with a company that administers these mortgages.
+Although many lenders provide USDA funding, it’s best to work with a company that administers these mortgages.

 How to be eligible for a USDA home loan